Mohamed-Devp/spam_detection_with_lstms/README.md

 - [Contributing](#contributing)

 ## Introduction
 Spam detection is a critical task in the field of communication, aimed at filtering out unwanted messages.
-This project leverages NLP techniques and LSTM networks to classify SMS messages as spam or ham (non-spam).
+This project leverages NLP techniques to classify SMS messages as spam or ham (non-spam).

 ## Dataset
 The dataset used in this project is the [SMS Spam Collection Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) from Kaggle.
 It contains a collection of SMS messages that have been labeled as either spam or ham.

 ## Model
-The model used in this project is an LSTM network.
-LSTMs are a type of recurrent neural network (RNN) capable of learning order dependence in sequence prediction problems.
-This makes them suitable for tasks such as spam detection, where the order of words in a message can be important for classification.
+The model used in this project is a Convolutional neural network (CNN) with a trainable embedding layer.

 ## Installation
 To run this project, you need to have Python installed along with the required libraries.
 You can install the necessary dependencies using the following command: